ni/niveristand-python/docs/restrictions.rst

 Add
 ^^^

 - You cannot use several pluses one after another.
 Always use one.
-If you violate this rule a :any:`TranslateError` occurs.
+If you violate this rule, a :any:`TranslateError` occurs.

     .. code-block:: python